JYang-AI/jyang-ai.github.io/_pages/about.md

 **I will join the [Department of Computer Science](https://www.uh.edu/nsm/computer-science/) at the [University of Houston](https://www.uh.edu) as a tenure-track Assistant Professor in Fall 2024.** \
-**[PhD Openings](https://drive.google.com/file/d/146f7oQRU4xV4rH8TkLnmQu6j-sW-sHeq/view?usp=share_link) I am seeking PhD students starting in Spring 2025 or Fall 2025.
+**I am seeking PhD students starting in Spring 2025 or Fall 2025.
+More Details can be found in [Openings](https://jyang-ai.github.io/papers/files/Openings.pdf).
 Please contact me if you have an interest.**